google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 ## Development of Kana

-Back in the days Japan was using Chinese characters to communicate in a written form, like other typical Asian countries did.
-In some cases they substituted the Chinese characters into the Japanese sound, and in others they used Kanji as ideogram, to communicate the context.
-Sometime around the 700s, Japan started to use their own Japanified version of Chinese characters, which is now called _Kanji_.
-And around the 800s, they invented _Hiragana_ and _Katakana_.
-They are called _Kana_ altogether.
+Years ago, Japan used Chinese characters to communicate in written form, as did many other Asian countries.
+Sometime around the 8th century, Japan started to use a Japanified version of Chinese characters, which is now called _Kanji._ In some cases, Chinese characters were converted into a Japanese sound, and in others, Kanji was used as an ideogram to communicate the context.
+And around the 9th century, _Hiragana_ and _Katakana_ were invented.
+Together, they are called _Kana._

 _Hiragana_ is a simplified version of _Kanji_—it uses simple curvy lines to write Kanji easier.
-It started as a cursive script of Kanji, and became the Hiragana letterform we use now.
-It was developed among women at first, because back in the days many women couldn’t have opportunities for education, and were not allowed in an official post which needed the use of Kanji-based writing.
-Hiragana was such a huge creative development and afterwards it became more and more popular regardless of gender and social status, and now a main script for Japanese.
+It started as a cursive script of Kanji, and later became the Hiragana letterform we use now.
+It was developed among women at first, because many women didn’t have opportunities for education and were not allowed to work in an official post, which needed the use of Kanji-based writing.
+Hiragana was such a huge creative development, and lster it became more popular, regardless of gender and social status.
+It is now a main script for Japanese.

 <figure>